katiespoon/katiespoon.github.io/index.markdown

 ---

 ## About Me
 I am a 2nd-year PhD student in Computer Science at the University of Colorado, Boulder, co-advised by <a href="https://aaronclauset.github.io/">Aaron Clauset</a> and <a href="https://larremorelab.github.io/">Dan Larremore</a>.
-I am also getting a Master's in <a href="https://www.colorado.edu/education/academics/graduate-programs/educational-foundations-policy-practice/ma-educational-foundations">Educational Foundations, Policy and Practice</a> alongside the PhD.
+I am also getting a Master's in <a href="https://www.colorado.edu/education/academics/graduate-programs/educational-foundations-policy-practice/ma-educational-foundations">Educational Foundations, Policy and Practice</a>, advised by <a href="https://www.colorado.edu/education/kevin-welner">Kevin Welner</a>.

 Currently I am working on a project trying to understand why women academics leave their jobs at higher rates than men.
 I am broadly interested in studying inequality in social systems.